huikaihoo/EtaAtHK/app/src/main/res/raw/privacy_policy.md

     Google Play Service is a service offered by Google to provide Google-powered features.

-    You may opt-out of certain Google Analytics features through your mobile device settings, such as your device advertising settings or by following the instructions provided by Google in their Privacy Policy: [https://policies.google.com/privacy?hl=en](https://policies.google.com/privacy?hl=en)
+    You may opt-out of certain Google Play Service features through your mobile device settings, such as your device advertising settings or by following the instructions provided by Google in their Privacy Policy: [https://policies.google.com/privacy?hl=en](https://policies.google.com/privacy?hl=en)

     For more information on the privacy practices of Google, please visit the Google Privacy & Terms web page: [https://policies.google.com/privacy?hl=en](https://policies.google.com/privacy?hl=en)